Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![24APR2020 Kanban Board](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2014%20Screenshots/Sprint%202%20-%20Kanban%20Board%20%2824APR2020%29.jpg)
 ![25APR2020 Kanban Board](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/ZZ.%20Pictures%20and%20Research/Step%2014%20Screenshots/Sprint%202%20-%20Kanban%20Board%20%2825APR2020%29.jpg)

 Another tool that I am using to plan and track my sprint progress is a burndown chart.
-This is a graph that shows the starting number of tasks for a sprint, the ideal number of tasks completed each day
+This is a line graph that shows the starting number of tasks for a sprint, the ideal number of tasks completed each day, and the actual number of tasks completed each day.
+This makes it easier to look back and identify issues, whether the addition of new tasks mid-sprint or tasks taking longer than expected.
+The final burndown chart for Sprint 2 is below, and
 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.